Syllstars/JARIAM/CONTRIBUTING.md

-# Contributing to [JARIAM]
+# Contributing to JARIAM

-Thank you for your interest in contributing to **[Project Name]**!
+Thank you for your interest in contributing to **JARIAM**!
 Contributions are a vital part of the project, and we appreciate your effort to help us improve.
 This document outlines the process for contributing and ensures a smooth collaboration for everyone.

 ---